Mariners acquire All-Star 2B Adam Frazier from San Diego

+SEATTLE (AP)Seattle’s first big move of the offseason was completing a deal Jerry Dipoto tried to make last summer.

-SEATTLE (AP) — The Seattle Mariners acquired All-Star second baseman Adam Frazier in a trade with the San Diego Padres on Saturday.
+The Mariners finally landed Adam Frazier on Saturday, acquiring the All-Star second baseman in a trade with the San Diego Padres.

+”We thought we were at the goal line to acquire Adam at trade deadline last year,” said Dipoto, Seattle’s president of baseball operations. ”Obviously we missed out and we stayed in touch with the Padres as we headed into the offseason knowing that they had a pretty robust roster.
+And we just liked the player so we stuck with it.”

 The move cost Seattle two minor leaguers, but it addresses one of the team’s biggest needs entering the offseason; adding a middle infielder to pair with shortstop J.P.
 Crawford.
 Frazier’s versatility means the Mariners can still be aggressive with other possible transactions should another middle infielder become available.